sipeed/sipeed_wiki/docs/hardware/en/maixzero/sense/start.md

 title: M0sense guide
 keywords: M0sense
 update:
+  - date: 2023-02-03
+    version: v0.2
+    author: wonder
+    content:
+      - Add the previous firmware note.
   - date: 2022-12-15
     version: v0.1
     author: wonder
     content:
       - Create file
 ---

+> Because of the different firmware, there is no u-disk in computer after connecting computer with m0sense, visit [Burn bin file](#burn-bin-file) to solve this.

 ## Power On